Check out these five ways to brand your website so that you can consistently communicate with your audience and showcase your brand’s personality!

 The same is true of your website copy.
 There is no right or wrong tone to have in your writing – the point is to be consistent and clear.
-If your brand tone is snarky, short and polarizing, OWN IT.
-Or, if your brand tone is bubbly, energizing and fun, STICK TO IT.
+If your brand tone is snarky, short and polarizing, go all in on that.
+Or, if your brand tone is bubbly, energizing and fun, stick to it.

 Think about how you communicate as an every-day person.
 Then, ask yourself how you want people to feel when they communicate with your brand.
 Write down four or five words that describe the communication style and go with it.

 Audit your website and make sure that voice is consistent on every page.
 You don’t necessarily have to use the same words – punctuation and layout can do a lot to convey tone.
 Periods, commas, spaces, semicolons… you get the picture.